 Note: This page is referenced as an additional resource in the Phase.

 You may have heard the terms artificial intelligence (AI), machine learning (ML), and deep learning (DL) thrown around interchangeably, but they are all specific types of algorithms that have their own meanings.
 Deep learning (DL) is a subtype of machine learning (ML), and machine learning (ML) is a subset of artificial intelligence (AI).

-to produce an outputーthis could be a recommendation, a label, or a decision.
+An AI algorithm is actually any algorithm that simulates intelligent thought.
+Often, such algorithms use data as an input with a to produce an outputーthis could be a recommendation, a label, or a decision.
 These rules might be the complex math that allows Google search to identify cat pictures.
 But AI can also be more basic.

 If you’ve ever played PacMan, you have seen AI in action: a programmer wrote code that tells the ghosts precisely what to do: change direction when you hit a wall, follow a set of rules (algorithm) to get to PacMan the fastest, turn blue when PacMan eats a yellow pill, and so on.